AviMehta90/Customer-Management-System/README.md

 - Verify that your MySQL server is running and the database `newmini` exists.
 - Ensure that you have the `mysql-connector-java-8.0.21.jar` added to the project's dependencies.

-## License

-This project is available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments